 The Committee has a rolling and flexible programme of work for its main areas of activity which is proactively reviewed and amended throughout the year to reflect changes in policies, priorities and risks.
-The Committee met three times in 2019/20, with the March 2020 meeting being postponed due to Covid-19.
+The Committee met six times in 2020/21 which due to the pandemic were held virtually, which members of the public had access to.
 The Committee considered items which are presented annually, such as audit results, the statement of accounts, the annual governance statement, and audit plans; as well as a number of other items including treasury management as this falls under the committee's remit.

 The Committee's work plan is supplemented with periodic bespoke training which is open to all councillors.
-Risk management training was provided in January 2020.
-The Committee has an annual in-camera (private) session with the External and Internal Auditors.
+Risk management training was provided in January 2021.

 Members of the Committee have a wide range of both experience and professional knowledge which, coupled with it having two co-opted persons, has continued to help demonstrate its independence.
-The Council was in the process of recruiting two new co-opted persons, but this has been put on hold following the outbreak of Covid-19 and subsequent lockdown rules.
+At the start of the year the two co-opted posts were vacant, however, following a successful recruitment campaign one was filled with the other going out to advert after the July 2021 meeting.

-In November 2019 the Committee undertook its own effectiveness review and reviewed its Terms of Reference, the results of which concluded its Terms of Reference needed updating to reflect its new role regarding risk management and the Council was able to demonstrate compliance with recommended best practice for an effective Audit Committee.
+In November 2020 the Committee undertook its own effectiveness review and reviewed its Terms of Reference, the results of which concluded its Terms of Reference did not need updating and the Council was able to demonstrate compliance with recommended best practice for an effective Audit Committee.